vuthanhnhan/ascenda/README.md

 ### Potential Improvements
 1. **Architect improvement**

+      We can stay up to date with the suppliers' data by implements one of the following methods, ranked from high to low priority:

+- Establish communication with suppliers to receive webhook updates.

+- Set up a cronjob to periodically check and update MongoDB data. (set suitable interval of cronjob).

 - Implement logic to update MongoDB data when a request is made, comparing with supplier data.
 This method **take more resources and slower** if we not implement the comparison in the background and lead to high load when many people request at the same time (not recommend this method)

-- Set up a cronjob to periodically check and update MongoDB data. (set suitable interval of cronjob)

-- Establish communication with suppliers to receive webhook updates.

 2. **Data Merge Improvements**